osg-htc/docs/docs/data/xrootd/install-standalone.md

     !!! note
         CMS sites should follow CMS policy for `resourcename`

-1. On EL 6, set the default options to use the standalone configuration in the `/etc/sysconfig/xrootd` file.

-        XROOTD_DEFAULT_OPTIONS="-l /var/log/xrootd/xrootd.log -c /etc/xrootd/xrootd-standalone.cfg -k fifo"

 ### Configuring authorization

 To configure XRootD authorization please follow the documentation [here](xrootd-authorization.md).